 If that's God, I'm an atheist too.

-13 September 2009 (updated 4 December 2014)
+13 September 2009 (updated 7 March 2022)

 Religion is a controversial topic among transhumanists.
 Although the majority identify as atheists and agnostics, a substantial minority find transhumanism to be complementary with or even inherent in their spiritual or religious views.
 Of course, this results in friction, which in turn generates both some traction of contructive debate and some heat of wasteful hostility.

 In response to their outreach, Michael Anissimov, also an atheist transhumanist, asks, “Are James and Max Down with Pope Ratz?”
-This intentionally provocative question reflects Michael’s perspective that religion is, at best, an infantile joke, whose punch line is an all-powerful entity that watches us, liked massacring stone age people, favors Hebrews, and will return with symbolic imagery at the end of the world.
+This intentionally provocative question reflects Michael’s perspective that religion is, at best, an infantile joke.
+And its punch line is an all-powerful entity that watches us, liked massacring stone age people, favors Hebrews, and will return with symbolic imagery at the end of the world.

 Some theists posit the existence of an absolutely all-powerful God.
 Some think God watches us.
 Some are confident that God favors one people above another and has occasionally commanded a favored people to eradicate an unfavored people.
 Some look forward to God’s return to Earth at the end of the world.

 That’s for at least two reasons.
 First, the classic problem of evil is sufficient grounds to conclude that an absolutely all-powerful God is, at best, indifferent toward our pain and misery.
-Second, at an emotional level, I simply don’t care to respect, emulate or trust a God that commands one people to eradicate another.
+Second, at an emotional level, I simply don’t care to respect, emulate, or trust a God that commands one people to eradicate another.

 Yet I identify as a theist.
 For practical reasons, I hold resolutely to trust that we, as a community along with our environment, will change according to our desires into far more empowered and loving beings than we now are.
 I likewise recognize that if we are to do this, we would almost certainly not be the only or first to do so (see the New God Argument).

 None of this requires superlative idealism.
 None of this requires that I or those with whom I agree seek to eradicate others with whom we may not agree.
-None of this requires that I pretend our understanding of that which is most worthy of respect, emulation and trust has not evolved for the better through time.
+None of this requires that I pretend our understanding of that which is most worthy of respect, emulation, and trust has not evolved for the better through time.
 To the contrary, I imagine our future, no matter the attending empowerment, will continue to require compassionate engagement with dynamic limitations and opposing values, while pursuing better understanding of ourselves and each other.

 An early Christian, Saint Athanasius, wrote: “God became man that man become God.”
-As expressed by Paul in the New Testament, on the one hand is that God that would raise itself above all else that is called God and declare itself God; on the other hand is that God that would raise us together as joint heirs in the glory of God.
+As expressed by Paul in the New Testament, on the one hand is that God that would raise itself above all else that is called God and declare itself God.
+On the other hand is that God that would raise us together as joint heirs in the glory of God.
 Not all contenders for godhead are worthy of worship, of our respect, emulation, and trust.

-Maybe it’s no different than Santa Claus for adults, but Santa Claus has long moved me to change in ways I continue to value.
-I know of and can imagine interpretations of Santa Claus that horrify me, but I’ve chosen to remain a believer despite those.
+Maybe it’s no different than Santa Claus for adults.
+But Santa Claus has long moved me to change in ways I continue to value.
+I know of and can imagine interpretations of Santa Claus that horrify me.
+But I’ve chosen to remain a believer despite those.